Postage to Canada: Cost of Postage from the US to Canada

 Also, the tool works hand-in-hand with USPS to manage, ship, and deliver mail efficiently.
 Using PostGrid, you can send letters, checks, invoices, and more without needing a printer or visiting the post office.

 Lastly, one of the worth considering aspects of using PostGrid is that you can send your mail almost anywhere at a price up to 60% lower than other traditional mailing services.
 Also, you can send your direct mail pieces at any point in time and anywhere around the globe without worrying about the hassles of doing it manually.

 The Bottom Line

 The letter postage to Canada is comparatively very low as compared to the postage from the US to Canada.
-The only other country where the USPS ships mail items at about the same prices is Mexico.
+The only other country where the USPS ships mail items at about the same prices in Mexico.
 Moreover, the delivery time is also almost the same.
 It is because both these countries are quite near to the US and fast deliveries are possible.
-You can visit the USPS website anytime to get in-depth information on every type and size of the mail.
+You can visit the USPS website anytime to get in-depth information on every type and size of mail.